 On September 11, 2020, a district court judge issued a preliminary injunction in CASA v.
 Wolf, preventing the government from enforcing certain parts of the August 21, 2020 and August 25, 2020 employment authorization regulations on members of two of the organizational plaintiffs, the Asylum Seeker Advocacy Project (ASAP) and Casa de Maryland.
-Attorneys representing clients subject to the new regulations, particularly initial applicants for asylum-based employment authorization, should consider having their clients become members of ASAP in order to try to benefit from the injunction.
-However, it is important clients understand what this membership means and that their asylum attorney remains their attorney for their case.
-Please contact your NIJC point-of-contact if you have questions about ASAP membership.
+Attorneys representing clients subject to the new regulations may want to consider having their clients become members of ASAP in order to try to benefit from the injunction.
+However, it is important clients understand what this membership means and that USCIS may still reject employment authorization applications filed by ASAP members who didn't gain membership until after the district court decision.
+Please contact your NIJC point-of-contact if you think your NIJC asylum client may benefit from obtaining ASAP membership.